-Applying the expected credit risk model resulted to no recognition of impairment loss in 2022 and 2021.
+Applying the expected credit risk model resulted to recognition of impairment loss in 2023 (nil in 2022).

 Liquidity Risk

 The Company monitors its cash flow position, debt maturity profile and overall liquidity position in assessing its exposure to liquidity risk.
 The Company maintains a level of cash deemed sufficient to finance its cash requirements.
 Operating expenses and working capital requirements are sufficiently funded through cash collections.